vesterheim/vesterheim.github.io/folk-art-school/registration/index.md

 Age Policy and Youth Discounts
 ------------------------------
 All classes at Vesterheim are open to adults 18 years and older.
 Vesterheim strongly believes in the importance of keeping our Scandinavian traditions alive by passing them down to our children and nurturing inter-generational learning.
-Therefore, some courses are open to students under the age of 18, provided they are accompanied by a fully enrolled adult in the same class.
+Therefore, some courses are open to students under the age of 18.
 Minimum age requirements are determined by the individual instructors and are included in the course descriptions.
+A waiver, signed by a parent or legal guardian, must be returned to Vesterheim before the beginning of class.

-Youth tuition will be discounted 25% when youth are accompanied by a fully enrolled adult in the same class.
-Tuition for Luther College students is discounted 25%.
+Youth tuition will be discounted 25% according to the member/non-member status of the adult enrolling the youth.

 Local Resident Discounts
 ------------------------
-Vesterheim offers a 50% discount for class tuition on a space-available, stand-by basis to any legal year-round resident of Winneshiek County, Iowa and full time Luther College students.
+Vesterheim offers a 50% discount for class tuition on a space-available, stand-by basis to any legal year-round resident of Winneshiek County, Iowa.
 Students will be notified about availability of an opening in the class one week before the starting date of the class.
 Discounts do not include materials fee.
 If local area residents want a guaranteed place in a class they must pay regular class tuition.
 Proof of legal residency (Iowa ID or Iowa driver’s license) is required.

+Tuition for full-time Luther students is discounted 50%, also on a space-available, stand-by basis.

 Housing and Food
 ----------------